TheCalculatorsHub

 Accuracy and Limitations

-The calculator does not account for extra credit that adds points beyond 100%, dropped lowest scores, or attendance and participation grades that are assigned at the end of semester rather than throughout.
-If your course includes any of these, your actual grade may differ from the projected figure.
-For courses tracked entirely in points rather than percentages, divide each category's earned points by the total possible points in that category to get a percentage before entering it here.
-The National Center for Education Statistics grading data confirms that weighted category systems are used in the majority of US college courses, making this the default calculation method worth learning.
+This calculator is arithmetically exact for any combination of percentage weights and grades, handles any number of categories, and normalises correctly for both partial and complete semesters, with results shown to one decimal place matching most institutional gradebooks.
+It does not account for extra credit adding points beyond 100%, dropped lowest scores, or attendance and participation grades assigned only at semester's end rather than throughout, so an actual final grade may differ from the projected figure if a course includes any of these.
+For courses tracked entirely in points, divide each category's earned points by its total possible points to get a percentage before entering it here.
+The National Center for Education Statistics grading data confirms weighted category systems are used across the majority of US college courses, making this the default worth learning.

 Frequently Asked Questions